-In early April 2015, Project WHY came to know of some children living, a stone’s throw away from our women centre at Khader.
-The Yamuna Centre is on the banks of the river and caters for children of agricultural workers who cultivated vegetables on tracts of land owned by landlords.
+In early April 2015, Project WHY came to know of some children living, a stone’s throw away from its women centre at Khader.
+The Yamuna Centre was set up in an abandoned cowshed and under tees on the banks of the river and caters tor children of agricultural workers who cultivate vegetables on tracts of land owned by landlords.
 These children, are invisible and don’t go to any mainstream government school.

 The children are being provided with age appropriate education with a view to mainstream them through the Open School.
 The children are given an all-round education with proper assessment as well as a range of co-curricular activities.

 The centre runs full day from 9 am to 4 pm.
 The mornings are earmarked for academics and the afternoon for co curricular activities.
 The centre even has a ‘tiny’ computer centre with two laptops !

 A hot nutritious lunch is provided to the children courtesy Azure Hospitality!

 boys 43 ; girls 33

 Number of children: 21